Can I use my Gmail address to send my marketing campaigns?

 Can I use the same domain for sending promotional and transactional emails?

-We recommend that you use separate domains for promotional and transactional emails so that any complaints or bounce received on your promotional campaigns do not impact the reputation of the transactional domain.
+We recommend using separate domains for promotional and transactional emails so that any complaints or bounces from your promotional campaigns do not affect the reputation of the transactional domain.

 Why are DNS records important?